Welcome! This site offers

 Gradual changes have enabled organisations to develop healthier

-staff in strategic roles are quitting organisations that make excessive demands
+senior staff in strategic roles are quitting organisations that make excessive

-on their time.
-Long hours working increases stress, fatigue and the risk of
+demands on their time.
+Long hours working increases stress, fatigue and the

-serious errors - from strategic errors by top executives to work and driving
+risk of serious errors - from strategic errors by top executives to work and

 effective and safer.
 See Safe and

 Dangerous Organisations.
-These hazards apply to many Government
+These hazards still apply to many Government

 The economic downturn of 2000-2003 challenged many organisations and